gothunder/thunder/docs/project-structure.md

 ### `internal/features/commands`

-Exposes methods that are used to change data in the database, you may also perform some validation and query existing data before making any changes.
+Exposes methods that are used to change data, send events, making requests, etc. You may also perform some validation and query existing data before making any actions.
+Think of this as a controller or service layer.

 It's strongly recommended to use database transactions for complex commands since you may want to roll back your data if there are any failures.